khanhndk/GoGP/README.md

 This is the released source code for:

-Trung Le, Khanh Nguyen, Vu Nguyen, Tu Dinh Nguyen, Dinh Phung (2018). _GoGP: Fast Online Regression with Gaussian Processes_.
-In Proceedings of the 20th International Conference on Data Mining (ICDM2018)
+Trung Le, Khanh Nguyen, Vu Nguyen, Tu Dinh Nguyen, Dinh Phung (2017). _GoGP: Fast Online Regression with Gaussian Processes_.
+In Proceedings of the 20th International Conference on Data Mining (ICDM2017)

+## C++ Version
 + One-Click to run: We have already compile in Windows OS and wrote scripts to run with datasets:
 	- abalone.bat
 	- casp.bat